Making it Beautiful

 Sometimes a patient’s jawbone has shrunk and an ovate pontic isn’t practical.
 In the hands of an expert cosmetic dentist, the patient can also get a beautiful bridge.

-The same ovate pontic design is used below in another type – the Encore® bridge.
+Another type of bridge is the Encore® bridge.
 Please see our Encore® bridge page for more information.
-The Encore® bridge is conservative — that is, not much of the surrounding teeth has to be drilled away, and it is extremely esthetic, as you will see from the photographs.
+The Encore® bridge is conservative—that is, not much of the surrounding teeth has to be drilled away, and it is extremely esthetic, as you will see from the photographs.

 More dental bridge information: